- LL.M., Columbia Law School, 2012

 - LL.B., University of Sydney Law School, 2011

 - B. Sc., University of Sydney, 2008

 Prior to joining Columbia, Gordon taught constitutional and comparative law at several law schools in Australia.
 From 2012 to 2015, he practiced as a litigation associate at Quinn Emanuel Urquhart & Sullivan LLP and at Holwell Shuster & Goldberg LLP.
 In 2012 Gordon received his LL.M. from Columbia Law School, where he was a Bretzfelder Fellow.
-He wrote his dissertation on constitutional authority.
 Before commencing graduate studies, Gordon worked for Justice David Hodgson and Justice Ronald Sackville of the New South Wales Court of Appeal.

 - Comparative law

 Silencing State Courts, 27 Wm. & Mary Bill Rts J. (forthcoming 2018)

 Our Equity: Federalism and Chancery, 72 U. Miami L. Rev. 176 (2017)

 Imprisonment and the Separation of Judicial Power: A Defence of a Categorical Immunity from Noncriminal Detention, 36 Melb.
 U. L. Rev. 41 (2012)